sofort-impfen-de/services/README.md

 ## Signup Codes

-You can also upload user & provider codes if you want to restrict who can register on the platform (this requires setting `appointments.user_codes_enabled: true` and `appointments.provider_codes.enabled: true`, respectively):
+We can also upload user & provider codes if we want to restrict who can register on the platform (this requires setting `appointments.user_codes_enabled: true` and `appointments.provider_codes.enabled: true`, respectively):

 ```bash
 # upload user codes from a file